Donald's Quay: History

-The quay was named for Robert Donald, well known 'Tobacco Lord' and Lord Provost of Glasgow who acquired the nearby Mountblow estate (NS 4798 7222) in 1767 and built a mansion house there.
+The quay was named for Robert Donald, 'Tobacco Lord' and Lord Provost of Glasgow who acquired the nearby Mountblow estate (NS 4798 7222) in 1767 and built a mansion house there.
 Robert came from an old established Dumbartonshire family.

 The presence of a Roman fort nearby at Old Kilpatrick and the presence of a bath house at Ferrydyke has led to speculation that a harbour of some sort may have existed in the area to service the fort itself and the requirements of the Antonine Wall infrastructure.
 Bruce speculates that a ferry across the Clyde once existed here in Roman times.

 By 1896 the quay had been demolished due to the construction of the Lanarkshire and Dumbartonshire Railway that reclaimed an area of the River Clyde shoreline here as well as building over the quay where it emerged from the land.
 The stables area was not effected by the railway and they remained in use providing horses to haul canal barges.

 The name 'Ferrydyke' given to the site records the onetime presence of a ferry as well as suggesting that this quay may have been part of the large numbers of artificial dykes that were built in an effort to deepen the River Clyde to permit passage to Glasgow docks by larger ships.
 Another explanation of the use of the word 'dyke' is that the site stands close to the termination of Graham's Dyke which was another name used for the Antonine Wall.
 The small village of Ferry Dyke once existed here.

 The River Clyde could be forded at nearby Dumbuck and a well formed 'made' route has been identified of possibly Roman origins.
-This crossing ceased to be passable once dredging etc took place to deepen the channel.
+This crossing ceased to be passable once dredging etc. took place to deepen the channel.